Terms and Conditions

 Your support early in the season helps the farmer avoid conventional debt.
 It also allows the farmers to plant crops with a reliable market in mind.
 In exchange, you receive nutritious, locally grown organic food and a connection to a farm close to your home.
 We do all we can to assure a full, diverse and wonderful harvest and we have a proven track record for delivering a quality box of produce throughout the season.

-96% of our 2018 members and 99% of our 2019 members rated their CSA experience as 'very positive' or 'somewhat positive.'
-85% of our 2018 members and 92% of our 2019 members rated their CSA experience as 'very positive.'
+Our 2023 end-of-year survey told us that 97% of respondents had a positive experience with our CSA.
 Nonetheless, certain things are beyond our control, and may reduce yields, create substitutions, or result in complete losses.
 For example, in 2012 we experienced significant flooding in June and July during the Fraser River freshet (we still managed to deliver boxes throughout the season, but with less diversity than normal).
 In 2021 we were challenged by a Heat Dome that caused many of our greens to bolt.
 There is an element of risk involved in any CSA program.

 It is important to note that a CSA does not work for everyone.
 Please consider whether this is the right fit for you before signing up.
 If you would like to speak to us personally before making a commitment, please e-mail info@glenvalleycsa.com.